finarly/Notes/In_progress/DataBricks_Association.md

 ## Data Object Privileges

-You can programtically set and alter prvileges
+You can programtically set and alter prvileges.

 ```
 GRANT privilege ON object <object_name> TO <user or group>